MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 Consider the following usage reporting nuances:

-- Cross database reporting: When a T-SQL query joins across multiple warehouses (or across a Warehouse and a SQL Endpoint), usage is reported against the originating resource.
+- Cross database reporting: When a T-SQL query joins across multiple warehouses (or across a Warehouse and a SQL analytics endpoint), usage is reported against the originating resource.
 - Queries on system catalog views and dynamic management views are billable queries.
 - **Duration(s)** field reported in Fabric Capacity Metrics App is for informational purposes only.
 It reflects the statement execution duration and might not include the complete end-to-end duration for rendering results back to the web application like the [SQL Query Editor](sql-query-editor.md) or client applications like [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) and [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).